 - Ethnographic Center (Kolomenskoe Peasant’s house and yard + Blacksmith house and yard);

 Wooden Palace of Alexey Romanov built in the 17th century and famous among its contemporaries as the 8th wonder of the world was reconstructed and now 24 of its rooms and halls are opened to the public.
-Functional structure of the Palace’s rooms reflects social and spiritual style of life at the final point of the medieval era in Russia.
+The way how rooms are connected in the Palace reflects social and spiritual style of life at the very end of the medieval time in Russia.

 Indoor museums and Wooden palace are opened for visitors: